f-dx/greeting-cards-for-hive-society-member/README.md

 [face family photo]

 1. You are participating in criminal activity called gangstalking
+2. I am not a member of any secret society.
+I am forcefully connected to a neural interface.
-2. Your group likely lies to you - I am not a criminal, here's the link to my blog and social network: QR code
+3. Your group likely lies to you - I am not a criminal, here's the link to my blog and social network: QR code
-3. I am a victim of targeting based on my religions beliefs and social activity
+4. I am a victim of targeting based on my religions beliefs and social activity
-4. Please, if you see me again, please never show me any signs again, otherwise you're supporting criminal organization
+5. Please, if you see me again, please never show me any signs again, otherwise you're supporting criminal organization

 By the way, do you know the truth about your organization activities?
 Please check the list of crimes made by your organization here: QR code